surniaulula/wpsso-faq/readme.txt

 = 3.12.2 =

-(2021/12/03) Fixed the Question and FAQ shortcode list column width.
+(2021/12/03) Renamed "FAQ Categories" to "FAQ Groups".
+Fixed the Question and FAQ shortcode list column width.

 = 3.12.1 =